spamandeggs/Sam-Nasty/README.md

 > If you modify the .ASC source files, or fork the project, you need to save them with windows CRLF end of lines,
 > else the STOS editor won't be able to read them.
 > If using git, you need to set `core.autocrlf` to false in your project configuration :
+>
 >	git config core.autocrlf false
+>
 > https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration

 Compiling
 ---------

-(todo : more info to come.)

-Before to compile the .BAS into .PRG or .TOS, you need to change some values in the code.
+Before to compile, you need to change/verify some values in the code.
-These are located at the beginning of the file.
+These are located at the beginning of the .ASC file :

 	COMPILED=1
 	COMPDELAY=1

-`COMPILED` is a flag that adds a delay when run as a PRG/TOS, since its faster than from the STOS editor.
+`COMPILED` is a flag that adds a delay when run as a PRG/TOS runtime, since its faster than the ASC version
-1 add a delay, 0 no delay. `COMPDELAY` is the delay to add when flag is 1.
+run from the STOS editor.
+1 adds a delay, 0 no delay. `COMPDELAY` is the delay to add when flag is 1.

 	DEVEL=0

 This forbid the escape key (which is like a CTRL-C in a STOS code) to work during the game.

 	TRACE=0

+Else its suscptible to print debug info during the execution.

+You need to build the .BAS version before to compile it.
+It's the ASC file with the MBK file merged together
+in a binary file.
+To do this type something like :

+	load "SAMNAS01.ASC"
+	load "SPRITES.MBK"
+	load "MUSIC.MBK"
+	save "SAMNAS01.BAS"

+.BAS are only readable by the STOS Editor, it's not a text file anymore.
+Then you can use the STOS compilator program to generate either a .PRG or .TOS runtime from the .BAS file.

+(todo : more info to come.)

 Distributing, licences, forks...
 --------------------------------